 Snappy uniforms for the ushers.
 It's another item from the November 25 edition of the Evening Outlook.
 They note that a "colored maid will have charge of the women's lounge room" but somehow the staff for that part of the theatre wasn't included in the photo.
 Many thanks to Samuel de la Torre Dórame for the research on the theatre's early history and finding the items from the Outlook.
 He specializes in researching the history of the Sawtelle neighborhood.
 See his blog Sawtelle 1897-1941 for many fine articles.

-The theatre was later operated by Fox West Coast and their successor companies National General and Mann Theatres.
+The theatre was later operated by Fox's successor company National General and, beginning in 1973, by Mann Theatres.

-Starting in the early 90s it was operated by Landmark Theatres who called it the NuWilshire to go with their Nuart venue.
+The Wilshire was operated by Landmark Theatres beginning February 26, 1992.
+They called it the NuWilshire to go with their Nuart venue.
 Until the end, however, the signage continued to say just "Wilshire."

 Closing: The NuWilshire closed November 4, 2007.
+The last films were the documentary "Sharkwater" and "Into the Wild."
 The facade was landmarked by the City of Santa Monica in 2008.

 In March, 2009 the interior was gutted and converted to retail space.
 The Santa Monica Daily Press ran a 2009 article about the conversion: "Rehab begins for NuWilshire Theater."
 As part of the project the floor was removed and a basement excavated for underground parking.
 It sat vacant for a long time waiting for a tenant.
 Performance Bicycles eventually moved in.
 They went out of business in 2018.